-Historically, records of Woolaston go back to the 10th Century, and indications exist of earlier settlement.
-While no Lord of the Manor has ever been resident, Woolaston has passed through the possession of Tintern Abbey, the Crown and The Dukes of Beaufort.
+Historically, records of Woolaston go back to the 10th Century, and indications exist of an earlier settlement.
+While no Lord of the Manor has ever been resident, Woolaston has passed through the possession of Tintern Abbey, the Crown, and The Dukes of Beaufort.
 The population of Woolaston did not vary significantly until the middle of the 20th Century.

 Today the central village area has almost 300 households and a current estimated population of around 750.
 The population of the whole Parish of Woolaston is now about 1500.

 As the village survey 2002 confirmed, many of the working population travel out of the village for their work.
 20% within 15 miles radius but another 20% much further.